lisaong/diec/day4/README.md

 (Substitute `/dev/ttyACM0` with the path from step 2)

 ## Troubleshooting
-For troubleshooting training issues, the incremental_train.py script can also be run on the laptop with the micro:bit connected.
+For troubleshooting training issues, the incremental_train.py script can also be run on the laptop with the Micro:bit connected.
 Use the appropriate serial path.